 The expansion is RD and driven by the VS if $\xi_i \ll 1$ but also more generally when $\rho' \ll \rho$ along the evolution of the coupled VS and HS.
 In particular, this is the case both after relativistic thermalization or when the dark photons are non-relativistic but already decaying, $t \gtrsim \tau'$, so that their abundance is exponentially suppressed.
 In all these cases, we may rewrite the equation \eqref{eq:HSnumber} for the abundance of DP as

 where $x= m'/T$, $Y' = n'/s$ and $\sigma' = \Gamma'/H' \lesssim 1$ with $H' = H(m')$.
-The lhs takes into account dark photon decay while the rhs is the source terms from FI production.
-As before in the present work, we have used MB statistic to express $n'_{\rm eq}$ and $\langle \Gamma'\rangle$ in terms of Bessel functions, cf appendix \ref{app:therm}.
+The lhs takes into account dark photon decay while the rhs is the source term from FI production.
+As before in the present work, we have used MB statistics to express $n'_{\rm eq}$ and $\langle \Gamma'\rangle$ in terms of Bessel functions, cf appendix \ref{app:therm}.
 This Boltzmann equation is readily integrated to give

-The first term on rhs represents the decay of the initial dark photon abundance, $e^{-\sigma' x^2/2} \sim e^{-t/\tau'}$; the second one represents their production from the VS convoluted by dark photon decay.
+The first term of the rhs represents the decay of the initial dark photon abundance, $e^{-\sigma' x^2/2} \sim e^{-t/\tau'}$; the second one represents their production from the VS convoluted by the dark photon decay.

 The simple expression \eqref{eq:sol_FIlate} captures several features that we observed in the more complicated problem of reheating of the VS from a HS.
 For the sake of brevity, we just sketch the key results, which can be readily verified by inspection of the general solution.
 For this, we refer to figure \ref{fig:FI_ex} in which some typical solutions are depicted.